-A dazzling illusion of stars fading into a infinite starry night sky, designed by Jasmine Grace on behalf of Myer Geelong.
+A dazzling illusion of stars fading into an infinite starry night sky, designed by Jasmine Grace on behalf of Myer Geelong.
+A large scale infinity mirror was used to create this three dimensional infinite starry sky.
 The One Million Stars to End Violence project is an International weaving project, founded by Artist Maryann Talia Pau, that aims to end violence by bringing people together to weave stars.
 Approximately 1500 stars have been woven for this window by contributors throughout the Geelong community in partnership with Storm Insight.
 A big thank you to our sponsor, Myer Geelong Social Club for funding the cost of this installation.
 For more information on the cause One Million Stars to End Violence please visit http://www.onemillionstars.net.

 Last week the POPAI Global Awards where held in Las Vegas and I am pleased to report that the 1 Million Stars to End Violence project at Myer took out the most ‘prestigious and competitive’ Global award for best temporary ‘Shopper Marketing Campaign’.
 The project was up against more than ’50 finalists from 10 countries’.
 The project qualified entry to the 2016 global awards after winning gold for ‘best window display’ in 2015 at the Australian & New Zealand POPAI Awards Gala.

 The 1 Million Stars to End Violence project at Myer was a cause based community arts campaign, where customers participated in‐store workshops at Myer Melbourne, making stars out of ribbon as symbolic stance against violence.
 After 5 weeks of workshops the stars where culminated into a series of installations around the store, including a special Bourke St window for International Women’s Day 2015.
 (To find out more about the project click here.)